solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/docs/workshop/docs/Tear-Down/index.md

 ## 1. Give us a ⭐️ on GitHub

-!!! task "FOUND THIS WORKSHOP AND SAMPLE USEFUL?
+!!! question "FOUND THIS WORKSHOP AND SAMPLE USEFUL?
 MAKE SURE YOU GET UPDATES."

 The **[PostgreSQL Solution Accelerator: Build Your Own AI Copilot](https://github.com/solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot)** sample is an actively updated project that will reflect the latest features and best practices for code-first development of RAG-based copilots on the Azure AI platform. **[Visit the repo](https://github.com/solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot)** or click the button below, to give us a ⭐️.